rehierl/abstract-properties/05-0-graph-theory/3-3-border-graph.md

 The second aspect of `(G <=!=> T)` is that `G` may contain edges that connect `(G \ S)` with `G[V(S)]`.
-However, such edges do not exist, if `G[V(S)]` is equal to the union of maximal components in `G`, which is because components are not connected with each other.
+However, such edges do not exist, if `G[V(S)]` is equal to a component in `G`, which is because the components of a graph are not connected with each other.

 The **outer border graph** `OBG(G,S)` can be defined as follows: